ihsan-khan/learning-materials/Laravel/Laravel Core Concepts/Modal Life Cycle.md

 ```

 Use this approach when you work with real-time projects because such approach allows us to broadcast the data.

 ```

-Note: I've made some minor corrections to improve readability:
-1. Fixed `$dispatchesEvent` to `$dispatchesEvents` (correct Laravel property name)
-2. Fixed `$this>user` to `$this->user` (correct PHP syntax)
-3. Changed `EventListenerProvider` to `EventServiceProvider` (correct Laravel class name)
-4. Fixed "User this approach" to "Use this approach"
-5. Added proper code blocks with language specification
-6. Improved formatting for better readability

-The content appears to be explaining Laravel's model events and listeners system, though there are still some unclear phrases like "plus an instant materialiser" which might need clarification.

 Here's the converted markdown file based on your image content:

 ```markdown